 Ideally, any service that you want to invest in needs to have a proven track record.
 However, given that Windows 365 is still less than a year old there’s not much of a track record to go over.

-This is why it’s important to understand the foundation on which Windows 365 is built.
+This is why it’s important to understand the Windows 365 foundation.
 Because the company that has given us Azure Virtual Desktop (AVD) is the same that is responsible for the Windows 365 Cloud PC.

 And if there’s anything that AVD has shown us it is that Microsoft has a good handle on cloud computing services.
 This is vital for you when considering Windows 365 because Microsoft has built it on its Azure infrastructure.